OpenBCI/Documentation/website/docs/AddOns/Headwear/04-Electrode_Cap_Tutorial.md

     - **The electrode gel is water-based and can easily be washed off with shampoo.**

 12. My team is also looking into using the EEG Headband Kit and we wanted to know would this EEG be durable and accurate enough for a multiple day sleep study?
     - **The EEG headband is a starter kit for those new to EEG.
 It has not been tested for applications like sleep studies.
-The EEG electrode cap is a more suitable product.**
+The EEG electrode cap a more suitable product.**

 13. We want to be able to use the EEG data for sleep scoring, and I was wondering whether the output file can be saved in edf format, so that is readable with some sleep scoring softwares such as RemLogic?
     - **The files are saved to .csv or bdf format.
 For information on the software, head to the [GUI Widget Guide](../../../Software/OpenBCISoftware/GUIWidgets).**